abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 To the extent that specific knowledge is taught, it's on the job.
 It's through apprenticeships.
 And that's why the best businesses, the best careers are the apprenticeship or self-taught careers, because those are things society still has not figured out how to train and automate yet.

 The classic line here is that Warren Buffett went to Benjamin Graham when he got out of school.
-Benjamin Graham was the author of the Intelligent Investor and sort of modernized or created value investing as a discipline.
+Benjamin Graham was the author of the Intelligent Investor and sort of modernised or created value investing as a discipline.
 And Warren Buffett went to Benjamin Graham and offered to work for him for free.

 And Graham said, "Actually, you're overpriced, free is overpriced."
 And Graham was absolutely right.
 When it comes to a very valuable apprenticeship like the type that Graham was going to give Buffet, Buffet should have been paying him a lot of money.
 That right there tells you that those are skills worth having.